SiphonSquirrel/steve/README.md

 This action (triggered by "atm") adds 7 coins to the player's inventory.

+	"beg" : { "action" : "item_take", "item" : "coins" }

+This action (triggered by "beg") adds 1 coin to the player's inventory.

 ### Action Type: item_drop

 This action type removes items to the player inventory.
 Count is optional, and